neo-chem-synth-wave/literature/literature/1976/19760101c_corey_e_j_et_al.md

 # Citation
 ```
 @article {19760101c_corey_e_j_et_al,
-  author       = { E.J.
-Corey and H.W.
-Orf and David A. Pensak },
+  author       = { E. J. Corey and H. W. Orf and David A. Pensak },
   title        = { Computer-assisted synthetic analysis.
 The identification and protection of interfering functionality in machine-generated synthetic intermediates },
   journal      = { Journal of the American Chemical Society },
   year         = { 1976 },